alercah/rado/lang.md

 region to be a place where the player is able to be, assuming that the player is actually able to make it there.
 Additionally, items can be located in regions, so that the player can pick them up.

+Regions double as namespaces; regions introduce new scopes and declarations can be placed in them.
+There is no actual semantic meaning to the nesting property of regions.
+They are not separate concepts because there is currently no need to actually distinguish between them.

 Note that a region's accessibility is declared by its links, so a region with no links will be inaccessible (unless the player starts there) and can be used just